serverless-projects/serverless-authorizers/token_type/README.md

 curl --header "Authorization: unauthorized" ${url} # Should not work curl --header "Authorization: blabla" ${url} # Should not work curl ${url} # Should not work

+sls logs -f auth # see the logs with event details
 ```